-Antifungal drugs may be prescribed, either in oral form (rare) or in vaginal creams or suppositories (usually).
+Your physician may recommend non-prescription antifungal vaginal creams or suppositories.
 Keep creams or suppositories in the refrigerator.
 After treatment, you may keep a refill of the medication so you can begin treatment quickly if the infection recurs.
 Follow the directions carefully.
-Nonprescription treatments (Gyne-Lotrimin, Mycelex, etc.) are effective.
+Rarely, prescription medications may be necessary.